 This standard covers a wide variety of systems, types of protective devices, protection methods, fluids, processes, and equipment.
 Hence, it cannot prescribe mandatory requirements for pressure-relief system design documentation.
 Systems have different documentation needs.
 In some cases, specific documentation elements are not applicable for certain relief systems.
 Specific company or site requirements may differ from, supplant, or supplement the practices described below.
-Therefore, it is the user's responsibility to determine the documentation requirements for each relief system.
-In addition, it is the user's responsibility to determine how the documentation is managed (e.g. hard copies and/or electronic storage; central file location or distributed in several locations at the site).
+Therefore, it is the user's responsibility to determine the documentation is managed (e.g. hard copies and/or electronic storage; central file location or distributed in several locations at the site).
 The documentation should be maintained for the life of the relief system.